Reference 01 — Data format

 • Variable-width type field / type tree — would let a router dispatch by content shape without payload parse.
 Rejected because libtracer routes by path, not type; schema is per-vertex (:schema); and adding wire-level type-tree encoding fights claim 5 (“the graph imposes no shape on user data”).
 Self-describing payloads use NAME-tagged children inside a structured TLV (a user-range type code with PL=1) instead.
 Cap’n Proto / FlatBuffers solved the schema-on-the-wire problem already; libtracer is deliberately schema-by-introspection.

 • Generic LIST type code — a generic structured-container type code with no specific semantic.
-Every structured TLV in the registry has a specific purpose (SUBSCRIBER, PATH, POINT, ACL, SETTINGS, STATUS, ERROR); user-defined structured records use user-range type codes (0x80–0xFF) with PL=1.
+Every structured TLV in the registry has a specific purpose (SUBSCRIBER, POINT, ACL, SETTINGS, STATUS, ERROR); user-defined structured records use user-range type codes (0x80–0xFF) with PL=1.
 The PL bit alone signals “has nested children”; the type byte tells what those children mean.
 Type code 0x05 is reserved with no assigned meaning and is not available for reuse (collision-prevention).

 • Per-frame version bit (VR) — bit 7 of opt as a version-bump flag.
 Rejected.
 The wire format is committed once and not bumped per-frame; future incompatible changes (if ever needed) are versioned at the discovery layer (mDNS service name, port, etc.).
 The bit stays reserved.